shipgirlproject/Indomitable/README.md

     .then(console.log);
 ```

-> Example of a very basic ipc comunication (non repliable)
+> Example of a very basic ipc communication (non repliable)
 ```js
 // Primary Process
 indomitable.on('message', message => {